ianbishop/userevents.github.io/docs/platform/config-instances.md

 categories: ['platform']
 ---

 Instances are created and managed through the CxEngage Platform API.
+The ID for the instance will be automatically generated upon creation.

 ## Parameters
-###Mandatory
+### Mandatory

 **name**<br>
 A human-friendly name of the instance.
 This value is never exposed to users.